Modifying your program

 Defer my first work term to later in my sequence

-Have you connected with your co-op advisor to discuss your job search strategy?
+Connect with your co-op advisor within WaterlooWorks to discuss your job search strategy, and customizing and expanding your job search.

-• If yes, you will not have access to WaterlooWorks for the deferred work term.
+If you applied for jobs via WaterlooWorks for your first work term, you will not have access to WaterlooWorks for the deferred work term.
 You will need to find your own job and submit an Arrange Own Job form.

-• WEA can help you develop in-demand skills while learning from industry collaborators.
-You'll work in teams on real-world projects to gain experience and earn a flexible work term credit.
+• Work in teams on real-world projects to gain experience and earn a flexible work term credit.

 The Faculty of Science does not recommend deferring first work terms unless there are extenuating circumstances.